 “You okay there, boy?” one of them asked.
 “That looked like a painful throw.”

 Another of them bellowed in laughter.
 “I would have expected those gauntlets to have held him down.”

 Killigan quickly scampered to his feet and backed away, smiling nervously.
 While the pillars were more amused by the boy’s attempts to be a vyrde himself, Killigan felt that it was only a cover.
 That they were going to hurt him if he did that again.
-What took the discus around fifteen minutes to reach the city took the vyrde a full minute to return to the small village of the young blacksmith.
+What took the discus around fifteen minutes to reach the city took the vyrde a single minute to return to the small village of the young blacksmith.
 It settled down on its outskirts, prompting the curiosity of many villagers and the wounded.
-The villagers were surprised to see Killigan jump out of the massive vehicle and hurry to his home, but he wouldn’t respond when he tried to call to them.
+The inhabitants were surprised to see Killigan jump out of the massive vehicle and hurry to his home, and they wouldn’t respond when he tried to call to them.
 Two Pillars and Levitum stepped out of the vessel, awaiting the child patiently, gathering even more stares and confusion.
 Barlatan was still being treated, but much like the other victims, he was strong enough to be able to sit up without issue.